giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 ### Workload cluster client certificate

-Given that a context `gs-example` already exists from previous management cluster log-ins to that installation, the following command would create a client certificate with specific group assignment:
+Given that a context `gs-example` already exists from previous Management Cluster log-ins to that installation, the following command would create a client certificate with specific group assignment:

 ```nohighlight
 kubectl gs login example \